warbe-maker/VBA-Message/MsgWiki.md

 ## Specification
 ### Basics
 * Up to 3 message sections
-  * optionally monospaced (not word wrapped!)
+  * optionally mono-spaced (not word wrapped!)
   * optionally with a label
 * Up to 5 reply buttons.
-either exactly like the VB MsgBox and additionally with any multiline caption text.
+either exactly like the VB MsgBox and additionally with any multi-line caption text.
 The replied value corresponds with the button content.
 I e. it is either vbOk, vbYe, vbNo, vbCancel, etc. or the button's caption text
 * The message window width considers
   * the title width (avoiding truncation)
-  * the longest monospaced text line - if any
+  * the longest mono-spaced text line - if any
   * the number and width of the displayed reply buttons
   * the specified minimum window width
   * the specified maximum message window width (as a % of the screen width)